• Insight Ethics Versus Innovation

 More often than not, technological development and social acceptance happen at different paces.
 Are retailers trying to move too fast?
 Or are some customers moving too slow?
 Is forcing customers to use mobile technology to access brand content appropriate?
 Prior to the pandemic, customers were either enticed to do so or not, depending on their motivation.
 It was a technology that couldn’t gain real traction to the dismay of retail designers and businesses.
 However, the pandemic has seen innovations forced on people without a choice.
 For years, we saw retailers trying to utilise mobile QR code technology with little success.
 Today in Australia, any person entering business premises must sign in by scanning a QR code with a smartphone.
 This has forced the adoption of a technology that may open doors for wider society in many ways.
 The retail experience for customers might become more personal or efficient as a result.
 On the other hand, some have experienced high levels of friction as a result of this innovation.
 People who don’t use smartphones, such as some of the older generation, have been effectively excluded from legally entering any business premises.
 Is it reasonable to expect segments of our society to live with these inconveniences?

-Australian COVID-19 safety protocols require people entering business premises to sign in via a government app using QR technology.
+Australian COVID-19 safety protocols required people entering business premises to sign in via a government app using QR technology.
 Is this a technological barrier that unfairly excludes some members of society?

 Payment is an example of how innovation might leave people behind.
 This can happen if retailers innovate too slowly or too quickly.
 Amazon, along with Tesco, Aldi, Starbucks and others, who are now adopting this technology, may be innovating too fast for many potential customers.
 Equally, a shop only accepting cash might be innovating too slowly for customers that wish to utilise their smartphones.
 Without drawing a line as to what is acceptable, at the very least retailers should be aware of the dynamic between innovation and exclusion or alienation.
 When retailers innovate, they need to think about who their customers are and what the implications will be for their in-store experience.
 As society becomes more empathetic, it’s likely that lines between discrimination and inclusion will blur, sparking social discussions.